U.S. boss held captive by angry Chinese employees released

 The workers had demanded severance packages identical to those offered to 30 employees who were recently laid off, even though the firm planned no further layoffs, Starnes said earlier.

-"The mass labour dispute incident for this unit has been resolved," said Chu Lixian, head of the rights and interests department of the Huairou District Labour Union.
+"The mass labor dispute incident for this unit has been resolved," said Chu Lixian, head of the rights and interests department of the Huairou District Labour Union.

 "Both sides have come to an agreement through joint efforts made by Mr. Starnes and the workers' side.
 The results have turned out to be satisfactory."

-The workers' demands followed rumours that the entire plant was being closed after the company's plastic injection moulding division began a move to India to lower production costs.
+The workers' demands followed rumors that the entire plant was being closed after the company's plastic injection molding division began a move to India to lower production costs.

 "As of now my boss Chip feels exhausted after two harsh days and has gone back to a hotel, okay?"
 Specialty Medical General Manager Xing Shuang told Reuters Television.
 "This is all I have to say."

-Note: (This story is refiled to removes incorrect byline)